phanumat/Documentation/ref-docs/mode-ref.rst

 Modes can be thought of as behavior filters for your home.
 Users want to change how things act or behave in their home based on the Mode you’re in.

-SmartThings developers cannot create a new Mode.
+PEA HiVE developers cannot create a new Mode.
 The most common way to interact with a Mode instance is by using the :ref:`location_ref` to get Mode information:

 .. code-block:: groovy